DEPARTMENT OF INFORMATICS

 Undergraduate Major in Informatics

-Students in the Informatics major study human-computer interaction, social computing, computer-supported cooperative work, ubiquitous computing, organizational computing, and other topics that address the relationship between information technology design and use in social and organizational settings.
-The Informatics major addresses the broad set of issues surrounding design, all from a multidisciplinary perspective that includes computer science, information science, organizational science, social science, and cognitive science.
+Within the overall discipline of information and computer science, the Informatics major is the most outward looking.
+Traditional computer science concerns itself primarily with the internal features, structure, and behavior of computer systems; the Informatics major focuses more on the relationship between what is inside the computer and what is outside.
+So, courses in the Informatics major study software architecture; software development, design, and analysis; programming languages; ubiquitous computing; information retrieval and management; human-computer interaction; computer-supported cooperative work; and other topics that address the relationship between information technology design and use in social and organizational settings.
+As such, the Informatics major addresses the broad set of issues surrounding design, ranging from initial requirements gathering to estimating and measuring the impact of alternative solutionsall from a multidisciplinary perspective that includes computer science, information science, organizational science, social science, and cognitive science.

-Courses offer extensive treatment of the conceptual underpinnings of the discipline and provide in-depth practical experiences, often performed on real-world examples and involving outside organizations.
-Students completing the major will be well suited for advanced careers in information technology or for further study at the graduate level.
-Specific careers include, but are not limited to, system or information analyst; system or information designer; project manager; and user interface and interaction designer.
-Career settings include corporations, nonprofit organizations, start-ups, and independent consulting.
+Courses in the degree program are carefully designed to offer extensive treatment of the conceptual underpinnings of the discipline and provide in-depth practical experiences, often performed on real-world examples and involving outside organizations sponsoring the project.
+Students completing the major will be exceptionally suited for advanced careers in information technology or for further study at the graduate level.
+Specific careers include, but certainly are not limited to: software engineer; software architect; system, software, and information analyst; system, software, and information designer; project manager; and interface and interaction designer.
+Career choices include new start-ups, multinational corporations, small software houses, consultancy, and game companies.

 Students transferring into the major must satisfy the following requirements: